 You can also add calorie and mileage counters, heart rate monitors, seat gel covers, bookracks, new handlebars, equipment mats, chain lubricant, repair tools, and much more.

-Both sites will provide exploded diagrams with each part separated and identified.
+Both sites will provide diagrams with each part separated and identified.
 They provide separate diagrams of the frame, drive and flywheel assemblies.